ptrk8/comp6991-slides/README.md

-# Patrick's workshop slides for COMP6991.
+# Workshop presentation slides for COMP6991